 UK mortgage terms have been quietly stretching for fifteen years.
 The traditional 25-year term, which used to be the assumed shape of a homeowner's debt, is now barely the median.
 According to the Bank of England, more than half of mortgages issued to first-time buyers in 2024 had terms of 30 years or longer, and a growing share are above 35.

 The reason is plain.
 House prices have risen far faster than wages.
 The Affordable Housing Commission reports that average UK house prices are now roughly 8.5 times average earnings, against a long-term ratio of 4 to 5.
 To make the monthly payment land within an affordability calculation, lenders extend the term.
 Same loan amount, longer to pay it off, lower monthly outgoing.
+The UK mortgage affordability map breaks the same ratio down by region, so you can see what the term-stretch is compensating for in your part of the country.

 A worked example.
 A £300,000 mortgage at 5% (use the mortgage calculator to plug in your own numbers):